AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/Reading_Data.md

 Most read operations take at least one index as a parameter.
 Indexes may be specified as strings, or, when using the Sds Client libraries, the index may be passed as-is to read methods that take the index type as a generic argument.
-Additional details about working with indexes can be found on the [Indexes_topic](xref:sdsIndexes) page.
+Additional details about working with indexes can be found on the [Indexes](xref:sdsIndexes) page.

 Read Characteristics
 --------------------